-A well designed practice plan will include a combination of method books and drills from mechanics specific books.
+A well designed practice plan may include a combination of method books and drills from mechanics specific books.
 For example, a beginning jazz student may study from an overall method such as John Riley’s The Art of Bop Drumming.
 However, this book does not include technique drills or teach how to read.
 Include in the practice plan a rotating set of technique drills from p5-7 of Stick Control by George Stone and one basic reading lesson per week from Syncopation by Ted Reed.
 Aside from those three categories, a fourth rotating category may be introduced where each week the student learns a new subset of skills such as polyrhythms, transcription, timing drills, dynamic control exercises, etc.

-The Role of Music
+The Role of Listening

 The Role of a Band

 - Other musicians create an interactive, social element that can be a great practice motivator.

 - May provide performance opportunities.